Sarkaft/Sarkaft/README.md

 - 👋 Hi, I’m @Sarkaft
 - 👀 I’m interested in .. bioinformatcis
 - 🌱 I’m currently learning ...R, Python,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cancer, genomics ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...Serkaft.omer@gmail.com

 <!---
 Sarkaft/Sarkaft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.